rikiod/SpaceCommsApp/README.md

 Since this project is based around converting numbers from decimal to binary and morse code, and vice versa, it is useful to practice the use of logic gates by creating a system in which decimal numbers are converted to a seven segment number.
 To do this, we essentially made a table in which

-**Table 2** This table shows the first step necesarry to take when creating the logic operator equations for a seven segment equation.
+**Table 2:** The first step necesarry to take when creating the logic operator equations for a seven segment equation: creating a truth table.

 | Button A  | Button B    | Button C     | Decimal Number | A | B | C | D | E | F | G |
 | :----: |:----:| :----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|